 This three-story facility provides 28 units for men and 30 units for women.
-This facility is divided by a lobby, TV room, laundry room and resident hall supervisor's quarters.
-Each resident's entry points are equipped with card readers.
+This facility is divided by a lobby, TV room, laundry room, and resident hall supervisor's quarters.
+Each residential entry point is equipped with card readers.
+This residence hall is named in memory of a former member of the Board of Trustees.